 Are there any other costs?
 Is there anything I need to bring?

 Bring a notebook, paper and writing materials, enthusiasm and loads of persistence.
-A reading list will available from City Lit or online by the start of the course.

 When I've finished, what course can I do next?